Fullmetal404/Info2180-lab5/README.md

-# info2180-lab5
+# Info2180-lab5

-A simple Web service in PHP that we can query and retrieve results using SQL.
+This is Lab 5 for John Gardner on PHP and MySQL